Book your flight to Barcelona with Icelandair from

 Barcelona is the most visited city in Spain, and the high season of July to August sees thousands of tourists flock to the city to enjoy the hot weather and various events.
 During this time, most locals choose to get out of town to vacation in cooler, less humid spots.

 In the fall, things cool off a bit and tourist crowds scatter.
-But October brings the promise of increased rainfall so don’t forget your waterproofs if you plan to travel to Barcelona at this time.
+But October brings the promise of increased rainfall, so don’t forget your waterproofs if you plan to travel to Barcelona around this time.
+Christmas and New Year are celebrated enthusiastically in the city.
+Although crowds are fewer than during the high season, the rates of hotels in Barcelona can remain elevated to account for Spanish and European vacationers.

 The ideal time to book flights to Barcelona, Spain, is probably in the short spring season of May to June.
 It’s still warm but not too hot or humid, and there are fewer tourists than in summer, manifesting the perfect conditions for sightseeing.

-Alternatively, if you don’t mind nippier temperatures, then between January and April is the best time to visit for touring the city on a budget.
+Alternatively, if you don’t mind nippier temperatures, then sometime between January and April is the best time to visit for touring the city on a budget.
 You can typically find cheap flights to Barcelona during these winter months because it’s the quietest time of year.

-Spanish high-street fashion brands (like Zara, Mango, and Massimo Dutti) are well-known around the world.
-But there's a load more to uncover in the small streets of Barcelona that are worthy of both your budget and baggage allowance.
-Shoppers will be thrilled to discover boutiques of emerging designers, shiny waterfront malls, and local street markets selling gourmet delicacies.
+Spanish high-street fashion brands (like Zara, Mango, and Massimo Dutti) are well-known around the world, but there's more to uncover in the small streets of Barcelona that are quite worthy of both your budget and baggage allowance.

 Hit the prime retail district of Passeig de Gracia and the streets to its south west, browse the workshops and small boutiques of El Born, and wander the laneways of Barri Gòtic to unearth the city’s best treasures.

-There's no denying: Barcelona is one of the world's best food destinations.
 You may find it hard to resist the call of the tapas (bite-sized snacks), the fresh seafood, the jamón (ham), and the sangria, and we could hardly blame you.

-But there's good food to be enjoyed all over the city.
-The waterfront is a logical choice for seafood and paella.
-Elegant L'Eixample is home to upmarket gems.
-Whereas Gràcia has a hip, youthful vibe with good eating and drinking spots sprinkling its squares.
+There's great food to be enjoyed all over the city but the waterfront is an excellent choice for seafood and paella.
+Elegant L'Eixample is home to upmarket gems and Gràcia has a hip, youthful vibe with good eating and drinking spots sprinkling its squares.

 FAQs about travel to Barcelona